 SG: I can’t say enough about training.
 But you can also focus on ensuring your patches and monitor logs are up to date.
 And when it comes to MFA, remember that insurers look for multi-factor authentication, not two-factor authentication.
 2FA is not considered strong enough by insurance standards.

-How can I get the cyber insurance company to say “yes” to my organization?
+All I want for Christmas is cyber insurance.
+How can I get the insurance company to say “yes” to my organization?

 AD: Make sure you have the right advocate who is going in with the correct submission.
 That means holistically telling your organization’s story, along with the cybersecurity checklist they’re taking in with them.
 And make sure that your advocate actually understands cyber.
 There’s a lot of noise out there with respect to different cyber policies, but I don’t think there’s a lot of specialization.

-Are you a small- to medium-enterprise finding it difficult to get cyber insurance?
+Are you a small- to medium-enterprise finding it difficult to get cyber insurance for Christmas?
 F12 can help you make sure your cybersecurity is strong enough to both protect your business and get the insurance companies to take notice.
-Reach out to us today to discuss how we can help you meet the cybersecurity requirements to get the coverage you need.
+Reach out to us today.
+Let’s discuss how we can help you meet cybersecurity requirements to get the coverage you need.